drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Dipyrrole

-When two aromatic rings are connected by a single bond, the molecule adopts a planar conformation as long as there are no severe steric repulsions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/dipyrrole-5667e669'><i class='fa fa-play' aria-hidden='true'></i></button>When two aromatic rings are connected by a single bond, the molecule adopts a planar conformation as long as there are no severe steric repulsions.
 Dipyrrole is a planar molecule.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_2_3.png){: loading=lazy }

 ### Biphenyl

-Biphenyl cannot be planar, due to steric repulsions between the ortho hydrogens on the aromatic rings.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/biphenyl-93d60af1'><i class='fa fa-play' aria-hidden='true'></i></button>Biphenyl cannot be planar, due to steric repulsions between the ortho hydrogens on the aromatic rings.
 A rotation of about 35&#176; occurs around the single bond where a compromise is found between the steric and the optimal conjugative effects.
 In this conformation the molecule is partially deconjugated.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer